PublicScrutiny/psuk-parliament/README.md

 ## Get full information for single Bill

-Requesting full information for a single Bill returns additional properties, including the sponsors of the bill, the URL for resources associated with a Bill (Explanatory Notes, Amendments, old versions, etc.) and the full text of the Bill in HTML and Text.
+Requesting full information for a single Bill returns additional properties on the bill object, including the sponsors of the bill, the URL for resources associated with a Bill (Explanatory Notes, Amendments, old versions, etc.) and the full text of the Bill in HTML and Text.

-Note: This method can slow to return, as sometimes it involves parsing over many pages to collect all the information about the Bill.
+Note: This method can slow to return, as sometimes it involves parsing over many pages to pull together all the information about the Bill.

 ``` javascript
 var parliament = require('psuk-parliament');